JonasBeal/PhdThesis/docs/10-Appendix.md

 ### METABRIC

-METABRIC dataset is large breast cancer dataset with around 2000 patients.
+METABRIC dataset is large breast cancer dataset with more than 2000 patients [@pereira2016somatic].
 Mutations, CNA, expression (transcriptomics micro-array) and clinical data are available for a majority of patients (Figure \@ref(fig:METABRIC)A), with 1904 patients for whom all the data is available.
 One of the  particular features of these data is to propose a very long clinical follow-up, over more than 10 years (Figure \@ref(fig:METABRIC)B).

 \begin{figure}